Track mileage automatically

 - If you or your spouse have another vehicle available for personal use

-- Evidence to support your deduction - this would be a mileage logbook and receipts with your car expenses if using the actual expenses method.
+- Evidence to support your deduction—this would be a mileage logbook and receipts for your car expenses if you are using the actual expenses method.

 You can fill out Schedule C in paper form or online by using IRS e-file or a professional tax service.